robisim74/angular-library-starter/README.md

 7. Create unit & integration tests in `tests` folder, or unit tests next to the things they test in `src` folder, always using `.spec.ts` extension: note that _Karma_ is configured to use _webpack_ only for `*.ts` files.

 ## <a name="3"></a>3 Testing
-The following command run unit & integration tests that are in the `tests` folder (you can change the folder in `spec.bundle.js` file):
+The following command runs unit & integration tests that are in the `tests` folder (you can change the folder in `spec.bundle.js` file):
 ```Shell
 npm test
 ```